|

 customer.
 So the challenge will not

 diminish any time soon.
-The
+The challenge

-are capable of.
-Currently
+capable of.
+Currently the

-the mismatch presents itself as a paradigm block.
-We can’t even see the mismatch because we
+mismatch presents itself as a paradigm block.

-all the tools that we need to enter into, and to maintain, a process of
+need to enter into, and to maintain, a process of on-going improvement but

-on-going improvement but often we can’t find the place to start.
-The place to start isn’t in telling people
+often we can’t find the place to start.

-how good the new paradigm is because people can’t hear what we are saying.
-The place to start is with simple demonstrations
+is because people can’t hear what we are saying.
+The place to start is with simple

-reality.
-Always
+samples of reality.
+Always keep in

-their map of reality It is
+reality It is the map

-the map of reality that we must change, everything else remains the
+of reality that we must change, everything else remains the same.
+After all, change is a change in meaning

-meaning only.
+only.
 Let’s get on with it.
 (1) Kuhn, T. S., (1996) The structure of scientific

 revolutions, 3rd edition.
 The

 University of Chicago Press, pp x, 15, 10, 44, 52, 23-24, 24-25, 151-152.
-(2)
+(2) Mintzberg,

-Mintzberg, H., Ahlastrand, B., and Lampel, J., (1998) Strategy safari: a
+H., Ahlastrand, B., and Lampel, J., (1998) Strategy safari: a guided tour through

-guided tour through the wilds of strategic management.
-The Free Press, 406 pp. (3) Kanigel, R., (1997) The one best way: Frederick
+Free Press, 406 pp. (3) Kanigel, R., (1997) The one best

-(1997) The one best way: Frederick Winslow Taylor and the enigma of
+way: Frederick Winslow Taylor and the enigma of efficiency.
+Viking, pp 268-269.
+(4) Johnson, H.

-and Kaplan, R. S. (1987) Relevance lost: the rise and fall of management
+T., and Kaplan, R. S. (1987) Relevance lost: the rise and fall of management

 accounting.
 Harvard Business School

-Press, pp 169-172.
-(11) Holland, M., (1989) When the machine stopped: a
+Business School Press, pp 169-172.
+(11) Holland, M., (1989) When the

-Harvard Business School Press, pp 145-147 (12) Corbett, T., (1998) Throughput Accounting:
+machine stopped: a cautionary tale from industrial America.
+Harvard Business School Press, pp 145-147 (12) Corbett,

+T., (1998) Throughput Accounting: TOC’s management accounting system.
 North River Press, pp 3, 141-142.
 (13) Kanigel, R., (1997) The one best way: Frederick

 Winslow Taylor and the enigma of efficiency.